 (1) Maintain my own health and happiness.
-Because this is my top priority, I first schedule the things that most affect my happiness.
+Because this is my top priority, first I schedule the things that most affect my happiness.
 I make time for sleep, exercise, creative work, personal growth, and my friends and family, and I say “no” to those activities—fun as they might be—that interfere with my sleep, exercise, and time with my closest friends and family.
 When I skip exercise or shortchange myself on sleep, I might cross more off my task list or answer more emails, but that puts my first priority—staying healthy and happy—at risk.
 And if I get sick or so stressed out that my energy is drained?
 Well, that puts my other priorities at risk, too.
-So I have to constantly remind myself: It takes less time to exercise in the afternoon than it does to recover from the flu, should I get run down.
+I have to constantly remind myself: It takes less time to exercise in the afternoon than it does to recover from the flu, should I get run down.
 (This doesn’t mean that I’ll never catch another cold, but it does mean that I’m less likely to!)

-(2) Nurture my family, home and closest friendships.
+(2) Nurture my family, home, and closest friendships.
 My children and husband first, extended family next, friends and community after that.
 This is about raising amazing human beings who are healthy and happy, and about cultivating a deep sense that I am part of something larger than myself.
 In order to honor this priority, I need to schedule a fair amount of family time on my calendar.
 Because I actually have this scheduled, I can say “no” to other things that come up more easily.
 I simply say that I have a scheduling conflict.

 How we schedule our priorities doesn’t have to be entirely proportional.
 We might value family most in life but spend the biggest amount of our time on some aspect of our work.
 So long as we are spending enough time on each of our priorities to accomplish our goals, that amount of time is enough.

-Deciding on your Top 5 priorities is going to REALLY free up some time for the things that matter most to you.
+Here’s the really great news: Deciding on your Top 5 priorities is going to REALLY free up some time for the things that matter most to you.

 This post is taken from “The Science of Finding Flow,” an online course I created as a companion to my book The Sweet Spot: How to Accomplish More by Doing Less.
 I’m sharing “lessons” from this online class here, on my blog.
 Want to see previous posts?
 Just click this The Science of Finding Flow tag.
 Enjoy!